Miradot/demojam/README.md

 ## Getting involved

 This project is supposed to work as examples to get started with automation in several areas.
-If you have any suggestions on what else to include, feel free to reach ut by creating an issue.
+If you have any suggestions on what else to include, feel free to reach out by creating an issue.

 ## Licensing info